Megan Rossi: The Gut Health Doctor

-In 2017, Rossi established an online presence as The Gut Health Doctor', with a focus on linking gut health with other health concerns such as mental health, heart disease, kidney disease and skin conditions.
+In 2017, Rossi established an online presence as The Gut Health Doctor (@theguthealthdoctor with over 600,000 followers across various social media platforms), with a focus on linking gut health with other health concerns such as mental health, heart disease, kidney disease and skin conditions.

 The Gut Health Clinic

-Rossi founded The Gut Health Clinic for clinical conditions such as IBS, IBD, coeliac disease and other gut disorders, as well as weight management, diabetes, cancer and women's health.
+Rossi founded The Gut Health Clinic, which includes a team of gut specialist dietitians, for clinical conditions such as IBS, IBD, coeliac disease and other gut disorders, as well as weight management, diabetes, cancer and women's health.

 Bio&Me

 Rossi co-founded Bio&Me in 2019, a food range with a focus on gut health.
-The company was named UK Future Brand of the Year 2021 and has recently received investment from Harry Kane.
+The company was named UK Future Brand of the Year 2021, has won several Great Taste Awards, and has received investment from Harry Kane.
+The company achieved B Corp Status in 2022.

+SMART STRAINS

+Rossi founded SMART STRAINS in 2025, clinically proven live bacteria supplement range backed by international health guidelines.